Garrett Cooper Player Props: Marlins vs. Royals

 Garrett Cooper At The Plate

-- Cooper has six doubles, a triple, six home runs and seven walks while batting .236.
+- Cooper is hitting .230 with six doubles, a triple, six home runs and seven walks.

-- He has gone deep in six games this season (14.6%), leaving the park in 3.6% of his chances at the plate.
+- He has hit a long ball in 14.3% of his games this year, and 3.5% of his trips to the dish.

-- Cooper has had an RBI in 14 games this year (34.1%), including seven multi-RBI outings (17.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Cooper has driven in a run in 14 games this season (33.3%), including seven games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.